 - With the family all staying at home, it is hard to declutter and prep for professional photos

 - Photographers, floor plan techs, inspectors, appraisers, and lawyers have been operating with a limited capacity

 Working with an experience agent has never been more important than now.
-Good photographs, a floorplan, detailed descriptions and documentation are critical if you hope to market your home.
+Good photographs, a floorplan, detailed descriptions, and documentation are critical if you hope to market your home.

 - The buyers have reviewed the MLS® listing data to confirm that the property pricing, size, features, finishing, state of repair etc. meet their criteria.

 - The buyers have driven by the property or building to ensure that the location and curb appeal is satisfactory.

 If you have any questions, concerns or just need to chat, please pick up the phone and call me.
-If I can assist you in anyway that is not real estate related, don’t be afraid to ask.
+If I can assist you in any way that is not real estate related, don’t be afraid to ask.